JulianBayardo/Tribool/README.md

 Tribool
 =======

-Parses and executes tribool expressions.
+Parses and executes triboolean expressions.
+Just compile the program using ghc and run it with a format such as:

+./tribool "a -> b"
+./tribool "(a | b) & c"

+and it will generate truth tables for the expressions.